JoshNourse/ProcessInsightFutureBlog/PowerQuery/PnP_PowerQuery_DateTable_Overview.md

 From the list of pre-configured options above, there are many ways to generate the range of start and end dates.
-Lets break them downby type.
+Lets break them down by type.

 Static:  Explicitly state the date.
 They are useful when generating a small compact model with limited data for development and testing.
-Or if the minimum date available in the data source is know (like the last software migration).
+Or if the minimum date available in the data source is known (like the last software migration).
 However, these will probably need periodically updated to keep the report working, so maybe not the best option for production.

-Today:  Based upon a period around today; or rather a period before or after today.
+Today:  Based upon a period around today; some interval before or after today.
 The date table can adapt to a point in time and maintain itself based upon the data it expects in relation to today.

  i.e. if the data is filtered to compare prior and current year sales, it would need a date table from January of the year prior through the end of the current year.
 This can all be expressed as a calculation from today using the "Start Last Year" - "End Current Year" parameters.